 • Retraining child and mother how to feed

 Every patient treatment outcome is different depending on a range of factors.
 Some patients will latch straight away and start feeding, others will take longer based on the type and nature of the restriciation along with the requirement to re-educate both Mother and patient to be able to re-learn established feeding habits.
-For this reason we strongly recommend the advise and support that Chiropractors and Lactation Consultants provide to get the optimal results as soon as possible.
+For this reason we strongly recommend the advice and support that Chiropractors and Lactation Consultants provide to get the optimal results as soon as possible.